 The resulting plots may be used within your reports on condition that the copyright statement, etc. is not obscured or removed.
 These plots can help to indicate the likely gas source(s) and migration pathways that may be present, which can provide additional lines of evidence to support the gas conceptual site model and gas risk assessment for the site.
 The plots can also be used to investigate when carbon dioxide concentrations above 5% are likely to pose a low risk and do not warrant the increase from Characteristic Situation CS1 to CS2 discussed in BS 8485.

 The price includes personalisation of the tool with your company name or logo.
-Once the order has been received we will contact you (at the email address given in the account from which the order originated) with instructions on how to supply a suitable image file.
+Once the order has been received we will contact you (at the email address given in the account from which the order originated) with instructions on how to supply a suitable image file and indicate which office or offices (for multiple copy orders) are to be licensed.
 We will replace the LQM logo (but not the copyright statement) on both charts with the image file you provide.

 Once payment has been received the personalised tool will be delivered by email to the address given in the account from which the order originated.